fluid-project/kettle/docs/RequestHandlersAndApps.md

 the incoming request.
 This request component will be usefully populated with material drawn from the request and node.js initial process of handling it.
 It also contains various elements supplied by Kettle in order to support you in handling the request.
 You can add any further material that you like to the request object by adding entries to its grade definition, of any of the types supported by Infusion's [component configuration options](http://docs.fluidproject.org/infusion/development/ComponentConfigurationOptions.html).
 Here we will document the standard members that are placed there by Kettle for the two standard request types which are supported, `kettle.request.http` and `kettle.request.ws`.
+These are derived from a common grade `kettle.request` which defines several common members and workflow elements.

-### Members defined by the Kettle framework at top-level on a request component
+### Members defined by the Kettle framework at top-level on an HTTP request component

+The following table describes the members defined on `kettle.request.http`.
+Where these are not listed as "only for `kettle.request.http`" they are defined in the base grade `kettle.request` and so are also available for WebSockets components of type `kettle.request.ws`.

 <table>
     <thead>
         <tr>
-            <th colspan="3">Members defined by default at top-level on a (HTTP) request component of type <code>kettle.request.http</code></th>
+            <th colspan="3">Members defined by default at top-level on an HTTP request component of type <code>kettle.request.http</code></th>
         </tr>
         <tr>
             <th>Member</th>